Patria ARVE: Planned improvements

 The prototype will enable to test the concept and if the architecture of the system is sound.
 Depending on the cost target and the expectations of the potential clients, the original gun design might see some changes, such as an electrical laying system.

+Technical data

+The detailed specifications and capabilities of the current version are summarised in the following table.